Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Introduction

 We use a spherically symmetric gravitational field as a test bed.
-The general relativistic spacetime is then described by the Schwarzschild metric, and its first order pN approximation involves the Newtonian gravitational potential of a point mass.
-This approach only includes the dominant relativistic effects on the orbits, which should, however, be sufficient for a first quantification of the accuracy of orbit simulations within the XHPS and similar tools.
-For the Schwarzschild spacetime, the exact solutions of the EOM are well-known and given in terms of elliptic functions \cite{Hagihara:1930}.
-All necessary notions are introduced in Sec.\ \ref{Sec_Geometry} and the EOM is introduced in Sec.\ \ref{Sec_EOM}.
+The general relativistic spacetime is then described by the Schwarzschild metric, and its first-order pN approximation involves the Newtonian gravitational potential of a point mass.
+This approach only includes the dominant relativistic effect on the orbits, which should, however, be sufficient for a first quantification of the accuracy of orbit simulations within the XHPS and similar tools.
+For the Schwarzschild spacetime, the exact solutions of the geodesic equation are well-known and given, e.g., in terms of the Weierstrass elliptic function \citep{Hagihara:1930}.
+All necessary notions are introduced in Sec.\ \ref{Sec_Geometry}, and the EOM is introduced in Sec.\ \ref{Sec_EOM}.

-To construct orbits in the Schwarzschild spacetime, we use direct numerical integration, the semi-analytical Lie-series approach, and the exact analytic solution in terms of the Weierstrass elliptic function.
+To construct orbits in the Schwarzschild spacetime, we use direct numerical integration, the semi-analytical Lie-series approach, and the analytic solution in terms of the Weierstrass elliptic function.
 For a pre-defined set of test orbits, the analytical solution serves as the reference to test the accuracy of the other methods.
-The test orbits and solution methods are introduced in Sec.\ \ref{Sec_SolMethods}.
+The test orbits and solution methods are introduced in Sec.\ \ref{Sec_SolMethods}, and Sec.\ \ref{Sec_Comparison} contains the results.

-In Sec.\ \ref{Sec_Comparison}, the results of the two different methods are compared to the exact analytical solution of the geodesic equation, which exists due to sufficiently many constants of motion.
-By analyzing the deviation from the analytic solution, we obtain the accuracy of the different methods.

-We solve the pN EOM using the XHPS that was refined for use within the German collaborative research center ``geo-Q'', and now includes relativistic corrections in the orbit propagation model at the first order pN level.
-In Sec.\ \ref{Sec_accuracypN}, we access the accuracy of the pN approximation by analyzing the difference between the XHPS results and the corresponding orbit, with the same initial conditions, in the Schwarzschild spacetime.
-Finally, in Sec.\ \ref{Sec_RelativisticEffects} we use the XHPS and select one test orbit, for which we assume a GRACE-like satellite model, to calculate the relativistic accelerations along one full orbital revolution.
+We solve the pN EOM using the XHPS that now includes relativistic corrections in the orbit propagation model at the first-order pN level.
+In Sec.\ \ref{Sec_accuracypN}, we access the accuracy of the pN approximation by analyzing the difference between the XHPS results and the reference orbit with corresponding initial conditions in the Schwarzschild spacetime.
+Finally, in Sec.\ \ref{Sec_RelativisticEffects} we use the XHPS and select one test orbit, for which we assume a GRACE-like satellite model, and a real GRACE orbit from 2008-04-15 to calculate the relativistic accelerations along one full orbital revolution.
 The result is compared to non-gravitational accelerations due to solar radiation pressure, Earth's albedo, thermal radiation pressure, and atmospheric drag.